- Usability Testing

 This post is part of a series

-One of Dinghy’s most important resources is our research repository.
+One of Dinghy’s most important resources is our usability research repository.
 It holds years of insights.
 We use it to inform and improve our design work on every project.

 The valuable information was at stake, but we didn’t realize this until recently.
 As companies grow more reliant on third-party platforms to store valuable information, ensuring long-term access to that data becomes a critical concern.
 This exact situation was highlighted for Dinghy when Dovetail, the software as a service provider whose software we use for the research repository, announced a significant increase in pricing.